sirin05137/CSE364_Project/README.md

 ## About the Project

-This project is for the capstone project in SW Engineering (CSE364) at UNIST, developed by Youngjun Kwak, Sanghun Lee and Yujin Lee.
+This project is for the capstone project in SW Engineering (CSE364) at UNIST, developed by Yeongjun Kwak, Sanghun Lee and Yujin Lee.
 This will be further inplemented as a movie recommendation system. **_Currently under the development···_**

 ### Built with